Suncoldx333/ResumeInAcademic/README.md

 # ResumeInAcademic
-a resum created by Hugo in academic theme
+a resume created by Hugo in academic theme

+## install Hugo

+    brew install hugo